awslabs/high-level-enhancements-for-aws-in-cpp/README.md

 ## Introduction

-This is a preview release of the High-level enhancements for AWS in C++, which consists of high-level library abstractions to simplify common AWS use cases in C++.
+This is a preview release of the High-level enhancements for AWS in C++, which consists of high-level abstractions for AWS services in the style of the C++ standard library.
+Included examples show how to read and write S3 objects using IOStreams, call AWS lambdas in the style of thread functions and demonstrate how STL algorithms (currently only `transform`) can take advantage of AWS Lambda concurrency to speed up an example program from 15 minutes to 9 seconds.

-This preview release includes
-High-level abstractions for Amazon S3 and AWS Lambda, including support for using STL algorithms with full AWS Lambda concurrency (currently only `transform`).
-As an experimental preview release, expect that interfaces may change over time.
+As an experimental preview release, there are many gaps in coverage that we will fill over time and expect that interfaces will change.
 Note that this is provided on an AS-IS basis.
 See Section 7 of [LICENSE](LICENSE) for more information.